JunaidJameel/Random-Jokes-App/README.md

 ## ☕ Support My Work

-If you like the app, consider becoming a sponsor.
+consider becoming a sponsor 👇.
 It will allow me to stay motivated to work on open-source projects.

-Alternatively, you can also make a one-time donation:

 <p align="left">
   <a href="https://patreon.com/JunaidJameel" target="_blank">